octokit/handbook/README.md

 See https://github.com/octokit/auth.js for a reference implementation for the most common strategies.

-## Access Tokens
+## Personal Access Tokens

-An access token is passed in the `Authorization` header.
+Personal access tokens are passed in the `Authorization` header.
 Example: `Authorization: token <your token here>`.

-Tokens can be
+Personal access tokens cannot be created programmatically.
+They work the same as user access tokens created by OAuth apps.
+They have a set of scopes and cannot be set to expire.

-- A **personal access token** can be created at https://github.com/settings/tokens/new.
+Personal access tokens are meant for testing.
+You can create one at https://github.com/settings/tokens/new.

-- An **OAuth access token** can be created using the [OAuth web flow](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#web-application-flow/).
-Note that [GitHub apps also support OAuth tokens](https://docs.github.com/en/developers/apps/identifying-and-authorizing-users-for-github-apps/), but OAuth tokens created by GitHub apps do not support scopes.
-Instead, they are limited to each installation's permissions.
-- A **GitHub App installation token**, created using the [`POST /app/installations/:installation_id/access_tokens`](https://developer.github.com/v3/apps/#create-a-new-installation-token) API.
-You must authenticate using a [GitHub App](#github-apps).
-Note that installation tokens expire after a predefined amount of time (currently 1 hour).
-- `**secrets.GITHUB_TOKEN**` provided to GitHub Actions.
-It is a GitHub App installation token with all permissions enabled.
-It is invalidated after a GitHub Action run completed, or after 6 hours, whichever comes first.
+## User access tokens (OAuth)

+User access tokens can be created by GitHub Apps (they are called [user-to-server tokens](https://docs.github.com/en/developers/apps/identifying-and-authorizing-users-for-github-apps)) or by OAuth Apps (they are just called [access tokens](https://docs.github.com/en/developers/apps/authorizing-oauth-apps)).
+There are several differences betweet the user access tokens created by GitHub Apps vs OAuth Apps.

+1. **Access**

+   OAuth Apps: user access tokens have access to all of the user's repositories.
+Access to organizations [can be restricted](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/restricting-access-to-your-organizations-data).
+Access to organizations with restrictions enabled can be granted if the user is an owner, or [requested](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/approving-oauth-apps-for-your-organization) if the user is a member.

+   GitHub Apps: user access tokens inherit the user permissions of the app (see below) and can only access repositories and organizations that the app is installed on.
+Uninstalling an app or suspending an installation immediately revokes access to the respective repository/organization resources.

+1. **Scopes vs Permissions.**

+   OAuth Apps have the concept of [scopes](https://docs.github.com/en/developers/apps/scopes-for-oauth-apps#available-scopes).
+The app itself does not have a global set of scopes, each new user token can be granted any combination of scopes.

+   GitHub Apps have the concept of [permissions](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps).
+The app registration includes permissions for repositories, organizations, and users.
+User permissions (e.g. `starring`, `blocking`) are inherited directly from the app's registration settings.
+The permissions for repositories (e.g. `issues`, `pull_requests`) and organizations (e.g. `administration`, `team_discussions`) are inherited from each installation.
+Installation permissions are not automatically updated, each time a GitHub App requests additional repository/organization permissions, they have to be approved for each installation.

+1. **Web flow**

+   The OAuth web flow for [OAuth Apps](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#web-application-flow) and [GitHub Apps](https://docs.github.com/en/developers/apps/identifying-and-authorizing-users-for-github-apps#web-application-flow) are nearly identical.
+OAuth apps accept a `?scope` query parameter to request any set of scopes.

+1. **Device flow**

+   The device flow works the same for OAuth Apps and GitHub Apps.

+1. **Expiring tokens**

+   [Expiring user access tokens](https://docs.github.com/en/developers/apps/refreshing-user-to-server-access-tokens) are only supported by GitHub Apps and are opt-in by the app owners.

+## Installation access tokens (GitHub Apps)

+Installation access tokens can be created by a GitHub App in order to access repository and organization resources for an installation.
+Installation access tokens expire after 1 hour.
+Using an installation access token, a GitHub App can interact on repositories or organizations as itself (e.g. create comments).

 **Gotchas**

 - Installation tokens cannot be used for authenticated git operations the same way that OAuth/Personal Access Tokens can be.
 E.g. this git URL will not work `https://${GITHUB_TOKEN}@github.com/${GITHUB_REPOSITORY}.git`.
 As a workaround, this scheme works with installation tokens / GitHub Action tokens:
   `https://x-access-token:{GITHUB_TOKEN}@github.com/${GITHUB_REPOSITORY}.git`
 - The [OAuth device flow](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#device-flow) does not require the `client_secret` so it can be safely used on clients without the need of maintaining a custom server.
-However the flow is not possible for browsers due to CORS restrictions.
+However, the flow is not possible for browsers due to CORS restrictions.

-## `client_id` & `client_secret` (OAuth App authentication)
+## OAuth App authentication (`client_id`/`client_secret`)

-OAuth apps can authenticate using its `client_id` and `client_secret` in order to avoid rate limiting for unauthenticated requests. `client_id` and `client_secret` have to be passed as Basic authorization in the `Authorization` header.
+OAuth apps can authenticate using its `client_id` and `client_secret` in order to avoid the low rate limiting for unauthenticated requests. `client_id` and `client_secret` have to be passed as Basic authorization in the `Authorization` header.

-An OAuth access token can be created using the [OAuth web flow](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#web-application-flow).

 **Gotchas**

 - OAuth App authentication does not work for GraphQL queries
 - The API endpoint to exchange a `code` for an OAuth access token is [`POST http(s)://[hostname]/login/oauth/access_token`](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#2-users-are-redirected-back-to-your-site-by-github).
 It does not use the standard `api.github.com` host or `/v3/api` path for GitHub enterprise and is not documented as part of the REST API.
 The `Accept` & `Content-Type` headers must be set to `application/json`.
 The server does not respond with an `4xx` error code, even if the request failed.
 You have to check for the presence of the `"error"` response key instead.
-- The `redirect_uri` parameter for the [`POST http(s)://[hostname]/login/oauth/access_token`](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#2-users-are-redirected-back-to-your-site-by-github) request only serves a function if a `redirect_uri` was _also_ provided in `GET https://github.com/login/oauth/authorize`.
-If so, and `redirect_uri` is provided both times, GitHub verifies that they match and will respond with an error if they don't.

-## JSON Web Token (GitHub App authentication)
+## GitHub App authentication (JSON Web Token)

 A JWT is passed in the `Authorization` header.
 Example: `Authorization: Bearer <your JWT here>`.
 In order to generate a JWT, a GitHub Apps private key is required.
 [See Authenticating as a GitHub App](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app).

-Only a few REST API endpoints require JWT authentication, see https://developer.github.com/v3/apps/.
+Only a few REST API endpoints require JWT authentication

 1. All routes starting with `/app`
 2. `GET /orgs/:org/installation`
 3. `GET /repos/:owner/:repo/installation`
 4. `GET /users/:username/installation`

-For all other routes and for GraphQL queries, an installation token needs to be created for the App.
+For all other routes and for GraphQL queries, an installation access token or user access token needs to be created.

-An installation access token can be retrieved using the `[POST /app/installations/:installation_id/access_tokens](https://developer.github.com/v3/apps/#create-a-new-installation-token)` endpoint.
-Usually the `:installation_id` is retrieved from a webhook event payload or from `[GET /app/installations](https://developer.github.com/v3/apps/#list-installations)`.
+An installation access token can be retrieved using the [`POST /app/installations/:installation_id/access_tokens`](https://docs.github.com/en/rest/reference/apps#create-an-installation-access-token-for-an-app) endpoint.
+Usually the `:installation_id` is retrieved from a webhook event payload or from [`GET /app/installations`](https://developer.github.com/v3/apps/#list-installations).
 Installation tokens can only access repositories that the app was installed on, and expire after 1h.

 GitHub Apps can also create OAuth tokens for users, every GitHub App also has `client_id` and `client_secret` just like OAuth Apps.
-These cannot be used to authenticate requests however, GitHub Apps must use JWT for that.
+However, these cannot be used like [OAuth App authentication](#oauth-app-authentication), GitHub Apps can only use JWT in order to authenticate as itself.

 **Gotchas**

-- OAuth App authentication does not work for GraphQL queries
+- JWT authentication does not work for GraphQL queries
 - When using an Installation Access Token directly after creation, a request might error with `401`.
 Not because the token is invalid, but because the token did not yet propagate across all read-only databases.
 See https://github.com/octokit/auth-app.js/issues/65#issuecomment-629384898 for more details
 - When receiving one of the following errors